mendix/docs/content/developerportal/collaborate/stories.md

 ![](attachments/stories/stories.png)

-This page has four tabs, which are described below.
+This page has two tabs, which are described below.

 ## 2 Overview